SanderMertens/ecs-faq/README.md

 - [EntityX](https://github.com/alecthomas/entityx) (C++)
 - [Reflecs](https://github.com/SanderMertens/reflecs) (C)

-### Where is ECS being used?
-ECS is mostly used in gaming and simulation.

-### Why should I use ECS?
-ECS is often considered to promote code reusability and good performance.
-If you are building a game with large numbers of objects, ECS is worth looking into.

 ### Where can I find ECS example code?
 These projects are ECS examples written in Reflecs ECS:
 - https://github.com/SanderMertens/ecs_nbody